Naeemkh/ts-process/docsource/setup_env.rst

     $ conda activate your_venv

-- Step 3: Navigate to the downloaded ``reprocess`` folder and install the package requirements.
+- Step 3: Navigate to the downloaded ``tsprocess`` folder and install the package requirements.

 .. code-block:: console

     $ pip3 install -r requirements.txt

-- Step 4: Navigate one folder up an install the package.
+- Step 4: Navigate one folder up and install the package.

 .. code-block:: console